 Over-ear headphones are meant to cup your ears so you can wear them comfortably for hours at a time.
 These Beats are adjustable, like most headphones, so they'll fit your head without issue.
 However, your ears may not sit just right inside the ear cup unless your ears are relatively small.
 The craftsmanship of the earpieces leaves something to be desired, too, as many customers reported peeling materials after only six months' use.

 Compared to the Bose wireless headphones, these Beats cans are a bit heavier.
-They aren't so heavy that your neck tires quickly, but these are noticeably heftier.
+They aren't so heavy that your neck tires quickly, but these are a little heftier than the Bose QC 35 IIs.
 They do provide a tight fit, though, so they're less likely to slip off.

 Often, noise-cancelling comes down to what you can perceive.
 If you have sensitive hearing, you may be able to pick up a slight hissing sound while using these Beats wireless headphones.
-They employ Active Noise Cancellation (ANC), which is noise created through microphones in the earcups to help block out background noise.
-This could be irritating to some listeners, but it's mostly effective in cancelling outside sounds.
-You also may find yourself turning up the volume on your music to block out the background hiss.
+They employ Active Noise Cancellation (ANC), which is noise created through microphones in the ear cups to help block out background noise.
+The effect is staggering, and it really does block out almost all external noise.

 Traditionally, Beats are known for heavy bass, but that's not the case for the Beats Studio Wireless Over-Ear Headphones.
 The sound quality of these Beats is more balanced than ever, but perhaps a bit muddled.
 Audio quality is largely subjective, so without trying them out yourself, you have to blindly trust reviewers – who all have a different set of ears.
 If clarity and purity in sound is what you seek, you won't find it in these Beats, but the quality is decent enough for all the other features you get.